Clemence Housman: Life

 Clemence was born in Bromsgrove, Worcestershire.
 She went to the South London School of Technical Art in 1883 where she learned, among other things, wood-engraving.
 She worked for a time as an engraver for illustrated papers such as The Graphic.

-In 1908 she subscribed to the Women's Social and Political Union, and in 1909 she was a co-founder, with her brother Laurence Housman, of the Suffrage Atelier.
-She made banners for the suffrage movement between 1908 and 1914.
+In 1908 she subscribed to the Women's Social and Political Union (WSPU), and in 1909 she was a co-founder, with her brother Laurence Housman, of the Suffrage Atelier.
+Here, she made banners for the suffrage movement between 1908 and 1914, with her brother describing how she "wore herself out" sitting on the floor and doing needlework for the cause.
+She also created designs for publications of the WSPU's Women's Press, ran print making workshops for fellow suffrage campaigners to print literature and organised exhibitions.

-In 1910 she became a member of the committee of the Women's Tax Resistance League.
-She was arrested on 30 September 1911 for non-payment of taxes and she was sent to Holloway Prison, but she was released after just one week following protests and demonstrations by her supporters.
+In 1910 Houseman became a member of the committee of the Women's Tax Resistance League.
+She also boycotted the 1911 census, writing "No Vote No Census Clemence Housman" across her form.
+She was arrested on 30 September 1911 for non-payment of her taxes.
+She was sent to Holloway Prison, but she was released after just one week following protests and demonstrations by her supporters.

 She lived with her brother Laurence for much of her life.
 After World War I, they lived in a cottage in the village of Ashley in Hampshire, and then, in 1924, moved to Street, Somerset.
 She died in December 1955 aged 94.

 Works

 Clemence published three novels, and she illustrated some of the fantasies written by her brother Laurence.
 Each of Housman's novels is a "Christian fantasy", dramatising religious themes.
 Her first novel, The Were-wolf (1896), was an allegorical erotic fantasy featuring a female werewolf.
 H. P. Lovecraft said of the Were-Wolf that it "attains a high degree of gruesome tension and achieves to some extent the atmosphere of authentic folklore."
 Basil Copper described The Were-wolf as "a minor classic in the genre".
 The Life of Sir Aglovale de Galis is an Arthurian fantasy.
+Edith Pargeter praised The Life of Sir Aglovale de Galis, calling the novel "the finest work on an Arthurian theme since Mallory".
 Douglas A. Anderson has described The Life of Sir Aglovale de Galis as Housman's "supreme achievement".
 "The Drawn Arrow" (1923) is a short fable set in a desert kingdom.